 Why are earnings reports important?

-Earnings reports are important to investors because they provide lots of important insight into the current state of the companies you invest in, as well as clues about where those companies could be heading in the future.
-Among other things, earnings reports can help you spot growth trends, profit margin growth or contractions, balance sheet health, and how management expects the business will perform going forward.
+Earnings reports are important because they provide lots of important insights into the current state of the companies you invest in and clues about where those companies could be heading.
+Among other things, earnings reports can help you spot growth trends, profit margin growth or contractions, balance sheet health, and how management expects the business to perform going forward.

 It's also important to note that earnings reports generally coincide with a conference call with the company's management team and analysts who cover it (also known as an earnings call).
-These can also be worth listening to, as the company's CEO, CFO, and other key executives can provide context and commentary about the numbers you read in their earnings report.
+These can also be worth listening to, as the company's key executives can provide context and commentary about the numbers you read in their earnings reports.

 Earnings Call

-In a nutshell, with most U.S. companies, earnings reports are the most up-to-date look at a company's business and financials investors get.
-Reading the most recent earnings report is an important part of doing ongoing due diligence as a buy-and-hold investor and can help you find new investment opportunities as well.
+With most U.S. companies, earnings reports are the most up-to-date look investors will get at a company's business and financials.
+Reading the most recent earnings report is an important part of doing ongoing due diligence as a buy-and-hold investor and can help you find new investment opportunities.

 FAQ